CogentRedTester/mpv-search-page/README.md

 `f%A wrap+pattern` will return all complete words containing f followed by a non-letter.
 Often `exact` will work just fine for this, but in this example we might still want to find upper-case keys, like function keys, so using just `pattern` can be more useful.

-These flags may be subject to change
+Here is an example of a query to list all function keybinds:

+    script-message search_page/input $key f%d%d? wrap

+## Jumplist

+The keybind and command pages have a jumplist implementation, while on the search page you can press the number keys, 1-9, to select the entry at that location.
+On the keybinds page it runs the command without exitting the page, on the commands page it exits the page and loads the command up into console.lua.

+In addition, you can press enter to run the jump command on the first result in the list.
+This can be useful when scrolling.

 ## Options

 Search page will read several options from script-opts when the player is lanched, the current options, and their defaults are:

-    enable_jumplist = yes   #this disables the jumplist keybinds max_list = 30           #this defines how many search results to show
+    enable_jumplist = yes   #disables the jumplist keybinds max_list = 30           #number of search results to show
+    pan_speed = 100         #horizontal pixels to pan on each keypress

 In addition there are a sizeable number of options to customise the ass tags that the page uses.
 This theoretically allows you to customise the page in almost any way you like.
 There are far too many to show here, the full list is near the top of the script.